kagaimiq/jl-uboot-tool/protocol-usb.md

 - Data out: data that was read

 **Note:** Some chips return the data encrypted with the "CRC" encryption!
-They do it via encrypting the *target* address *first*, then sending the block and decrypting it back.
+They do it via encrypting the *target* address *first*, then sending the block and finally decrypting it back.
-This means that SRAM will be read out encrypted (but be careful, you might break the ROM runtime with this!), but MaskROM won't, as well as the peripheral registers (it will mess up these!)
+This means that SRAM will be read out encrypted (but be careful, you might break the ROM runtime with this!), however MaskROM (and other read-only areas such as the SFC map or reserved areas) won't, as well as the peripheral registers (it absolutely will mess up these!)

 ### Jump to memory